AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

-# Yet another Opencore config for Lenovo Thinkpad X1 Yoga Gen5.
+# Yet another Opencore config for Lenovo Thinkpad X1 Yoga 5.

-OC 0.9.7 | macOS 13.6.3
+OC 0.9.7 | macOS 13.6.3 | BIOS 1.33

+Should work for X1 Carbon 8, possibly also would be useful for X1 Carbon 7 and X1 Yoga 4.

 ## Why isn't there an EFI folder that I can just drop in and use?